 Map and Compass

-After the day's stations, there will be a campfire/awards ceremony, dinner, and cracker-barrel (food for cracker-barrel will be provided)
+After the day's stations, there will be a crackerbarrel/awards ceremony.

 Each patrol must have a patrol flag.

-The Klondike Derby challenge requires a patrol of not fewer than 4 Scouts and not more than 7 Scouts per patrol/expedition party.
+The Klondike Derby challenge requires a patrol of between 4 and 7 Scouts per patrol/expedition party.
 Each patrol will need to be single gender, but both female and male Scouts are invited to the Klondike.
 Each patrol will be competing for the top 3 overall spots including both boy and girl patrols.
 Each patrol will need to prepare a dog sled with all required gear for the challenges that await them.

 Each expedition party will be racing against one another through various wilderness challenges and "Alaskan Camps".
 Each patrol leader will be handed a sealed satchel with a map and instructions.
 Trail designations and order of departure will be drawn by lot before the start of the race.
 Patrols will encounter situations along the trail which require various Scouting skills and ingenuity to overcome.
 Accomplishing each of these challenges will earn patrols points that will be tallied at the end of the race to proclaim a Klondike champion winner.